7Block Labs

 1. Security-First Design

-• Validator Sets & Threshold Signatures: Use multi-party signatures to validate cross-chain messages, minimizing the trust required.
+• Validator Sets & Threshold Signatures: Use multi-party signatures to verify cross-chain messages.
+This helps reduce the level of trust you have to put in any single party, making the whole process more secure.

-• Reputation & Incentive Mechanisms: Implement staking and slashing to prevent malicious behavior.
+• Reputation & Incentive Mechanisms: Let’s implement staking and slashing to keep things honest and discourage any sketchy behavior.

 2. Modular Architecture

-• Abstraction Layers: Separate message validation, routing, and execution logic.
+• Abstraction Layers: Make sure to keep the message validation, routing, and execution logic separate from each other.
+It's all about clarity!

-• Event-Driven Architecture: Leverage blockchain events and off-chain relayers for asynchronous message handling.
+• Event-Driven Architecture: Leverage blockchain events and off-chain relayers to manage messages in an asynchronous way.

 3. Protocol Agnosticism

-• Design the messaging layer to support multiple consensus mechanisms and data models.
+• Let’s build the messaging layer so it can easily support various consensus mechanisms and different data models.

 4. Reliability & Fault Tolerance